 Johnson Lake – North Shore – Upper Trail

-There used to be two of the iconic Parks Canada Red Chairs up here, but our most recent visit to Johnson Lake in April 2021, the chairs were gone… a quick peek on the map of red chairs in Banff shows that Johnson Lake is no longer a location for these chairs.
+There used to be two of the iconic Parks Canada Red Chairs up here, but our visit to Johnson Lake in April 2021, the chairs were gone… a quick peek on the map of red chairs in Banff shows that Johnson Lake is no longer a location for the Banff red chairs.

 Halfway along the hill, watch for a trail heading downhill on the right.
 This leg of the Johnson Lake hiking trail meets up with another small, unnamed Banff lake, with some pretty amazing mountain views in the distance.